HarshGoswami-74/project-2/README.md

 # project-2
-this is a demo repo for practice the git &amp; github
+this is a demo repo for practice the git &amp; github.